The 5 Best Product Walkthrough Tools of 2021 | Userpilot

 In a nutshell, the case for interactive walkthroughs is this:

-- Users learn best by doing things – not reading, watching or listening
+- New users learn best by doing things – not reading, watching or listening

 - Interactive walkthroughs support fast product growth, by enabling you to offer self-serve onboarding to a wide variety of user segments at once